If you are looking for the best aquarium plants for gravel substrate then you are at the right place.

 See more images at Amazon here

-Amazon sword is another most popular plant in the aquarium hobby.
+Amazon sword is another popular plant in the aquarium hobby.

 It is a tall fast growing plant that can grow as tall as 16 inches.

-This plant can grow in temperature as low as 60 degrees Fahrenheit, so it is a very good plant for a cold water aquarium.
+This plant can grow in temperatures as low as 60 degrees Fahrenheit, so it is a very good plant for a cold water aquarium.

 Besides, it is also a very good oxygenating plant.